 In the past two decades, Panama has seen unprecedented growth, attracting tourism and expats from all over the world.
-Expats love the sense of community, security, and the laid-back lifestyle the country offers.
+Expats love the country’s sense of community, security, and laid-back lifestyle.
 The low cost of living is also a huge bonus.

 Simply calling Panama an incredible retirement destination would not do it justice.
 With the help of different visas and resident permits, people of all ages and stages are moving to Panama to build a new life in the sun.